VIDEO | PAINTING 101 | TECHNIQUES | DISTRESS

 Since I can’t see what your painting I honestly have no idea.
 In most cases a single quart of paint has a coverage of roughly 140 sq/ft.
 Since you will likely being adding more than one coat of paint you’ll have to do some math on your part.
 Chalk paint spreads out quite smoothly and a little goes a long ways so a quart should be enough for a few medium to small projects.
 Watch Tutorial

 Also known as a sealant, it’s used to seal and protect your painted furniture piece.
 It’s not a required step but recommended if you want to protect the finish longer.
 It’s especially recommended if it will be placed in a high use area of your home.
-Watch Detailed Overview
+Watch Tutorial

 Available in multiple colors ranging from clear to dark.
 Wax works exceptionally well with chalked paints because the paint is so porous and will absorb a lot of the top coat.
 Wax enhances and deepens the color and gives the piece a nice matte sheen.
 Waxes can be applied using a wax brush or a lint free cloth.
 We recommend applying a thin coat.
 After the wax has dried you can apply additional coats for better protection.
 Wax is very durable and water resistant.
 It’s generally the first choice as a top coat sealant.
+Additionally, you can make your own homemade clear wax.
 Watch Tutorial

 Both work well as top coats and are available with a matte, semi-gloss, gloss, or satin finish.
 We strongly recommend using a water-based over an oil-based.
 Oil-based top coats tend to cast a yellowing tint more noticeable on lighter colors.
 Polyurethane are available in both a water- or oil-based versions while Polycrylic are solely water-based and the preferred between the two types.
-They can be applied with either a bristle or foam brush, roller, or spray.
-We recommend applying a thin layer and let dry.
-Additional layering is recommended for added protections.
-Ideal for use in areas that may get wet or have lots of spills (i.e. kitchens).
+They can be used with a bristle or foam brush, a roller, or a spray.
+We recommend applying a thin layer and allowing it to dry.
+For added protection, additional layering is advised.
+It provides excellent protection when placed in wet or spill-prone areas. (i.e. kitchens or bathroom).
 Watch Tutorial

 DIY Deanna does a great job going over the basics in this step-by-step, easy to follow tutorial.